 First, know that eating when you are stressed is a natural response.
 It is not a reflection of who you are as a person.
 Also know that changing your stress eating patterns is do-able, but it takes awareness and commitment.
 The following suggestions will help you change those patterns and improve your relationship with food.

-- Develop awareness.
+Develop awareness of your triggers.
 If the emotional eater in you operates unawares, your best efforts at healthy eating will be sabotaged by your subconscious programming.
-Notice when you grab that extra goody or snack.
+Notice when and why you grab that extra goody or snack.
 What triggered you?
 Were you feeling upset, afraid, angry?
 Did you just complete a job?
 Are you transitioning from one activity to another?
 Were you feeling physical pain?
 Were you getting tired or thirsty?
 Why do you want to eat?
 What will eating do for you in this moment?
 Keep a journal for a week or two and note what patterns emerge.
 Once you've identified your triggers and patterns, create options for redirecting your behavior and how you want to respond to the trigger.
 For example, you can decide to close your eyes for a few moments of deep, centering breaths when your buttons are pushed or have healthier alternatives on hand.

 Figure out what it is you really want.
 Get beneath your conditioned response to eat.
 Other than because of true hunger, why did you eat?
 Did you need an energy boost?
 A reward or distraction?
-Were you trying to connect with someone or eating to soothe yourself?
+Were you trying to connect with someone or indulge in stress eating to soothe yourself?

-- Decide how to give yourself what you want.
+Decide how to give yourself what you want.
 Grabbing a goody is easy, but is there another feel good way to distract or reward yourself?
 Perhaps you could indulge in a warm bubble bath or take a walk or enjoy a funny movie with a friend.
 Make a list of little and big things you can do for yourself for each trigger you identified.
 If you are trying to stop emotional eating, food should not be a reward.
 Otherwise it will reinforce that programming.

-- Reduce your daily stress levels.
+Reduce your daily stress levels.
 This tip is really key for avoiding stress and anxiety eating.
 Barring hormonal issues, the more ease you feel, the less compelled you feel to mindlessly reach for food.
 Make it your mission to alleviate old emotional garbage.
 Emotional healing techniques can help.
 Learn strategies for dealing with present sources of long and short-term distress.
 Mindfulness meditation and physical exercise can also help.
 Specifically, know what your triggers are.
 Have a plan for neutralizing them, preferably before they set you off on a stress eating binge.

-- Be kind with yourself.
+Be kind with yourself.
 You did not become an emotional eater overnight and have probably been one for years.
 When you slip up, notice what happened and begin again.
 Stay out of self-judgment and negative self-talk.
 Instead, speak to yourself in ways that encourage you to make better choices next time.
 If you are struggling, enlist the help of a wellness coach, practitioner, or therapist.
 They will give you guidance, support and accountability.

 Overcoming emotional eating can be tricky, but it is certainly doable.
 Controlling stress eating is is vital to managing your weight.
 You can get this natural reaction under control by exploring your triggers, choosing other options, reducing stress, and persevering.
 Before you know it, absentmindedly stuffing a bagful of chips into your mouth will be a thing of the past.